sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 To understand the reason for the need to do **White Box Testing**, understand what a good specification should be.

->[!note]
+>[!note] A good specification
->A good specification doesn't specify how the system should be implemented.
-To be m
+>- A good specification doesn't specify how the system should be implemented.
+To be formal - It shouldn't specify how the system is to achieve its desired behaviour.
+>- A good specification is like a contract, it should state what the system is required to do and that's all.

+What the above definition of **A good specification** means for testing is, ==if we design test cases based only on the specification given, those test cases do not cover the undesirable behaviours the system might have==.
+Like for example, arithmetic errors, infinite loops, unreachable code, etc.

 ##### Testing vs Formal Verification
 - ==**Formal verification is another way to verify the software using mathematical analysis of the code.**==